 Other Outside Agency Grants

-- Sunset policy - maximum of three continuous years of funding
+- Sunset policy - Agencies can receive a maximum of three continuous years of funding

-- Non-profit agencies can be awarded funding in only two grant categories
+- Agencies can be awarded funding in only two grant categories.

 View Other Outside Agency Funding Request Guidelines for additional information regarding eligibility, timeline, and other requirements.